Quabynah-Codelabs/Agora-Live-Broadcasting/README.md

 flutter run
 ```

-If anyone wish to add more feature or change exisiting code in more efficient way, do create a pull request.
+If anyone wish to add more feature or change existing code in more efficient way, do create a pull request.